tohim/pneunomiaRecognition/README.md

 We tried around with different approaches.
 Some can be find in other branches - but only this one in main is working - the others were more for trying out.
+There is also an additional file: "helper.py" which is necessary to run the code in xraysNN.
+It containts some additional functions.

 Our approach: xraysNN